Discover the UBC Neighbourhoods’ links to history, the arts, academics, and the world’s highest honours

 Wesbrook Place, the largest residential community out of the five in the area, bears the name of Frank Fairchild Wesbrook, the first president of UBC from 1913 to 1918.

 It’s a pretty impressive list, isn’t it?
-So whether you’re driving along Eagles Road, taking a walk through Jim Taylor Park, relaxing in your home in Hawthorn Place or buying a coffee to go in Wesbrook Village, take a moment to remember that you’re in pretty good company.
+So whether you’re driving along Eagles Drive, taking a walk through Jim Taylor Park, relaxing in your home in Hawthorn Place or buying a coffee to go in Wesbrook Village, take a moment to remember that you’re in pretty good company.

 ** Special thanks to the Archives Department at the UBC Library.